 If you look up and see a big chunk of ice on the bottom edge of your roof, your forensic work is done; you have an ice dam.
-Despite the romantic image of icicles hanging off a roof in a beautiful Canadian winter, they are an indication of a problem.
+Despite the romantic image of icicles hanging off a roof in a beautiful Canadian or northern US winter, they are an indication of a problem.
 A well-made roof should have no icicles whatsoever, just a fluffy pile of snow at the edge.

 On the inside of homes you may notice water stains indicating there has been a problem; there might also be mold forming on drywall where the roof and wall meet.